Mapping E-commerce Workloads to Range Partition Keys

 fi

-Operational Safeguard: Always use CONCURRENTLY during detachment to prevent blocking active transactions.
-Implement monitoring hooks (Prometheus/Grafana) to alert on pg_stat_user_tables row counts and default partition growth rates.
+Operational Safeguard: Always use CONCURRENTLY during detachment (PostgreSQL 14+) to prevent blocking active transactions.
+DETACH PARTITION CONCURRENTLY takes only a brief ShareUpdateExclusiveLock rather than an AccessExclusiveLock.
+Monitor pg_stat_user_tables row counts and default partition growth rates via Prometheus/Grafana.

 Common Failure Modes & Anti-Patterns